 - Lifelong care: Carotid artery disease is a chronic, lifelong condition.
-The nutrition and exercise specialists at our cardiovascular rehabilitation program can help you make lifestyle changes to improve your heart health.
+As nutrition and exercise specialists, we can help you make lifestyle changes to improve your heart health at our cardiovascular rehabilitation program.

 Our physicians use the most advanced imaging methods to get exceptional views of your heart.
 These diagnostic tools help determine the cause and severity of your condition.
 Your physician may order one or more of these tests:

 - Carotid artery Doppler and ultrasound (duplex) scan: This noninvasive test uses sound waves to produce pictures of the inside of your carotid arteries and detect plaque.